olipo186/Git-Auto-Deploy/docs/Configuration.md

 ## Filters
 *(Currently only supported for GitHub and GitLab)*

-With filters, it is possible to trigger the deploy only if a set of specific criterias are met.
+With filters, it is possible to trigger the deploy only if a set of specific criteria are met.
 The filter can be applied to the web hook request header (if specified using the *header-filter* option) or to the request body (*payload-filter*).

 ### Allow web hooks with specific header values only (header-filter)